impeccableai/axii-examples/tasks/basics/hello_world/README.md

 # Hello World
 ## Description
-This script simply prints "Hello World" to the console.
+This Task simply prints "Hello World" to the console.

 ## Inputs
 None